-The SSCRPC does not have direct regulatory authority.
-It only has the authority provided by Springfield or Sangamon County ordinance.
-In most cases, its responsibility is to provide objective, professional opinions on matters before the Springfield City Council or County Board.
-This is the case with zoning and land development, for example.
-In some cases, it has a limited regulatory responsibility, as is the case when it acts as Floodplain Administrator or Plats Officer.
+Not directly.
+The SSCRPC only has the authority provided to it by Springfield or Sangamon County ordinance.
+In most cases its responsibility is to provide objective, professional opinions on matters that come before the County Board or Springfield City Council.
+This is the case with zoning and the development of land, for example.
+In some cases it has a limited regulatory responsibility, as is the case when it acts as Floodplain Administrator or Plats Officer.
+Since the SSCRPC Executive Director also oversees the County's Department of Zoning, he does have regulatory responsibilities related to this area, but the Department of Zoning is administratively and organizationally separate from the Commission.